laushinka/api-mvc-project/notes.md

 TO DO LIST

 1. indentations in html
-2. refactor map_adapter
+2. refactor map_adapter any more???
-3. refactor timeline.js